arp242/uni/README.markdown

 - https://github.com/Mange/rofi-emoji and https://github.com/fdw/rofimoji

-  Both are pretty similar to the dmenu/rofi integration of uni with some minor differences, and seems to work well.
+  Both are pretty similar to the dmenu/rofi integration of uni with some minor differences, and both seem to work well with no major issues.

 - gtk3 emoji picker (Ctrl+; or Ctrl+. in gtk 3.93 or newer)